Swedenborg Lecture Series

 This annual program provides an award to a recognized scholar who delivers a lecture on the topic and conducts research in the university's Swedenborgian special collection.
-For more information or to be considered as a lecturer, contact Dr. Cheryl Fenno, Dean, College of Arts & Sciences, at firstname.lastname@example.org.
+For more information or to be considered as a lecturer, contact Julie McDaniel, Director, Swdenborg Memorial Library, at firstname.lastname@example.org.

 2012 "Hieroglyhps Written with Sunbeams: John Muir, William Keith, and Swedenborgian Ecology," Dr. Devin Zuber, Assistant Professor of American Studies, Pacific School of Religion and the Swedenborg House of Studies

 2010 "Robert Frost's Critical Appropriation of Swedenborg's Theology," Rev. Dr. David Feteke ('80), Pastor, Church of the Holy City, Edmonton, Alberta